DoctorLai/Teaching-Kids-Programming/README.md

 ![](https://raw.githubusercontent.com/DoctorLai/Teaching-Kids-Programming/main/teaching-kids-programming.png)

 # Teaching Kids Programming
-I teach my sons (currently they are aged 6 and 8) programming.
+I teach my sons (currently they are aged 7 and 8) programming.
 I upload the video and write the blog.
-I am currently a SDE at Amazon AWS ([Linkedin](https://www.linkedin.com/in/doctorlai/)).

 **If you would like to suggest the topics, please could you open [an issue](https://github.com/DoctorLai/Teaching-Kids-Programming/issues/new?title=[Suggest%20Topic]).**

 The videos and blog are in **English**.
 The Teaching Programming Language is **Python**.

+## About Me
+I am currently a SDE at Amazon AWS ([Linkedin](https://www.linkedin.com/in/doctorlai/)).
+I am located at Cambridge, UK - and I work for Amazon AWS S3 - and I work on [S3 Object Lambda](https://aws.amazon.com/s3/features/object-lambda/) from Day 1.

+Prior to AWS, I worked for General Electric as a Staff Software Engineer and I added while loop, regex, http library and so much more to the [Magik Programming Language](https://en.wikipedia.org/wiki/Magik_(programming_language)).

 ## Channels and Blog
 - [Youtube Channel](https://www.youtube.com/channel/UCK2ugmUOoYne1qQfSAph4nQ)